Wissenss/Forg/docs/README.md

 Rolling Waves Republic Humble Assistant.

+## Discord intents and permissions

+The bot requires the following intents to be enabled in applications console:
+- members_intent
+- message_content_intent

+And the following permissions:
+- Use Slash Commands
+- Send Messages
+- Manage Messages
+- Read Message History
+- View Channels

 ## For devs

 This proyect works with both linux and windows and is written in python 3.13 using the discord.py and sqlite3 libraries.